EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> 5 <split [161675/40418]> Fold5
 ```

-Each of these folds has an analysis/training set and an assessment/validation set.
-Instead of training our model one time and getting one measure of performance, we can train our model `v` times and get `v` measures, for more reliability.
+Each of these folds has an analysis or training set and an assessment or validation set.
+Instead of training our model one time and getting one measure of performance, we can train our model `v` times and get `v` measures (five, in this case), for more reliability.

 Last time we saw how to create a custom function to handle preprocessing, fitting, and evaluation.
 We will use the same approach of creating the function, but this time use the model specification from Section \@ref(firstcnn).